Good puppy training tips are worth their weight in gold, and if they're free it's even better right?

 This website has many, many articles packed full of tips, advice and information that can help you understand, raise, train and care for your puppy.......

-The qualified instructors at your local dog obedience school is there to help you out.
+The qualified instructors at your local dog obedience school are there to help you out.

 I also strongly recommend having a really good reference book close at hand!